BasicJavaElte/Practices2018/Class-06/README.md

 ## We will cover today

-* We go through the main mistakes of the assignments
 * Play with Inheritance and specially the subclasses
 * Re-build class 4 examples using inheritance